Learning Outcomes

 This article has covered the following key knowledge points:

-- FRE 803(3) excepts statements of a declarant’s then-existing state of mind, emotion, sensation, or physical condition.
+- Rule 803(3) excepts statements of a declarant’s then-existing state of mind, emotion, sensation, or physical condition from the hearsay rule.

-- This includes intent, plan, motive, mental feeling, pain, and bodily health.
+- This includes intent, plan, motive, mental feeling, pain, and bodily health expressed in the present tense.

-- Statements of intent are admissible to prove the declarant subsequently acted in conformity with that intent (Hillmon).
+- Under the Hillmon doctrine, statements of intent are admissible to show that the declarant likely acted in conformity with that intent; on the MBE, assume this is limited to the declarant’s conduct.

 Key Terms and Concepts